SophieWag/isea3h_irrigation/README.md

 ## Code
-The code folder contains functions to build the random forest models, to compute variable importance and partial dependence measures, to plot the predicted global irrigation patterns  and compare the two discrete global grids in regards to predictive accuracy.
+The code folder contains functions to build the random forest models, to compute variable importance and partial dependence measures, to plot the predicted global irrigation patterns  and compare the two discrete global grid systems in regards to predictive accuracy.
 Finally, you can find code to produce descriptive plots and tables of the data.

 Please find the detailed README file in the Code folder to get instructions on how to get the code up and running.